-First grace: God puts in our lives who are eager to encourage us about giving.
+First grace: God puts people in our lives who are eager to encourage us about giving.
 This comes from 8:16.
 "Thanks be to God who put the same concern in the heart of Titus that I have for you."
 God put that in Titus' heart, and God puts people like that in our lives.

-Second grace: God makes us generous This comes from 8:1-2, which described the grace that God gave the Macedonian churches.
+Second grace: God gives us generosity This comes from 8:1-2, which described the grace that God gave the Macedonian churches.
 They were financially poor, but they had a wealth of generosity.
 That's a grace God gives.

-Third grace: Seed to plant 9:10 God supplies seed to the sower, he will supply and increase your store of seed so that you can be generous on every occasion.
+Third grace: Seed to plant -- 9:10 God supplies seed to the sower, he will supply and increase your store of seed so that you can be generous on every occasion.
 Every penny that goes into our offering is this seed that God supplies to the planter.
+Every dollar that you and I have ever given came from seed that God provided.
+Every single dollar.